mitsuhiko/lucumr/2024/11/18/threads-beat-async-await.rst

 least on the coroutine model it can transcend OS level threads.
 I could make a coroutine on one thread, ship it off to another, and continue it there.
-In practice, that does not work because once hooked up with the IO system, it cannot travel to another event loop on anther thread any more.
+In practice, that does not work because once hooked up with the IO system, it cannot travel to another event loop on another thread any more.
 But you can already see that fundamentally it does something quite different to JavaScript.
 It can travel between threads at least in theory; there are threads; there is syntax to yield.
 A coroutine in